 Sometimes, there comes a point in any marriage where things come to an impasse.
 Conversely, there are times wherein everything is going well.
 Regardless, it is always good to work on improving your relationship to ensure that it is secure and healthy.

+What questions to ask spouse to save your marriage?
 No matter how close you and your spouse are, you can’t read each other’s minds.
 With that said, you can ask them questions to figure out how your marriage can be improved.
 There are three broad categories of questions you can choose from: how to improve as a spouse; how to reconnect with your spouse; and how to bring something new into the marriage.

 Listed below are 80 questions you can ask to improve your marriage, along with tips to keep in mind as you initiate conversations of this nature.
 The foundations of a strong marriage are briefly discussed as well.
 Additionally, other ways to work on your relationship are given.